 And if you compare the effort to use them, it is no surprise to see such a shift.

-On October 25th, I will be presenting at EclipseCon in the Cloud-Native Java track, to show you how to use JWT tokens and HTTPS Signatures to securely replace your SOAP usage by JAX-RS.
+At EclipseCon in the Cloud-Native Java track, to I showed you how to use JWT tokens and HTTPS Signatures to securely replace your SOAP usage by JAX-RS.
+You can find the video at the bottom of this post.

 We can’t just replace all our SOAP endpoint with JAX-RS endpoints.
 From a technical point of view, there are some differences between the technologies (which are most of the time quite manageable) but there is one aspect which is missing in JAX-RS - and that is security.